Docking Doom

 Introduction

-Duke is just a regular cargo inspector, sent over to orbiting docking stations to check for illegal cargo.
-During a routine check up at one of these, Zero Alpha, a sudden distress signal comes up for only a second.
-While looking for the docking port, he notices another ship coming toward the station and figures that it might be a cargo ship.
-It might not be any threat to him but he readies himself of what might come.
+Duke is just a regular cargo inspector, sent between orbiting docking stations to check for any illegal cargo passing through.
+During a routine rounds at Zero Alpha station, a sudden distress signal pops up for a brief moment.
+While looking at the docking port he takes note of another ship coming into the station, figuring it might just be another cargo ship, he readies himself in case something happens.

 Review